-For Roberto Rodriguez Estrada, a writer based in Oakland, California, the word ‘Latinx’ is about their personal identity.
+For Roberto Rodriguez Estrada, a writer based in Oakland, CA, the word Latinx is about their personal identity.
 “I identify as Latinx primarily because I think it’s the most effective way to make an intervention in the binaristic gender markers inherent in the Spanish language,” says Estrada.
 “More than that, as a non-binary person, it feels truest to me – especially having parents whose notions of gender are rooted in both their language and their [Nicaraguan] culture.
 It’s been easier to explain non-binary identity to my parents by using the -x as a way for folks to represent themselves when their gender identities don’t cohere with gendered linguistic rules and conventions.”

 Others complain that ‘Latinx’ does not make sense in the Spanish language.
 “We rarely use the ‘x’ in Spanish as it is,” writes José García Escobar, a journalist based in Guatemala.
 “It didn’t catch on.
 People in Latin America are using the ‘e’ instead of the ‘x.’”
 As Escobar explains, the ‘e’ as an alternative for ‘a/o’ endings starting becoming popular around 2017.
 Before that, many writers would use both the feminine and masculine article, for example “los y las maestras” to refer to a group of teachers.

 Evolution is integral to a language’s survival.
 It means that people are using the language and adapting it to fit their changing needs.
 Both English and Latin American Spanish have lost the use of the formal you (‘thou’ in English and ‘usted’ in Spanish more recently) as ideas around class have shifted.
 English has also struggled with the use of a singular ‘they’ when referring to non-binary people.
 Though linguistic changes can divide as well as unite, these linguistic difficulties are part of deeper cultural trends that open up important conversations about identity and selfhood.